-Section 10(1) of the Act appoints the Auditor General as the auditor of the government reporting entity.
+Section 10(1) of the Act appoints the Auditor General as the auditor of the GRE.
 However, because there are too many entities for the Office of the Auditor General (OAG) to audit directly, private-sector auditors audit most of the entities.
-The OAG then audits government's compilation of these entity's financial statements, along with the consolidated revenue fund.
+The OAG then audits government's compilation of these entity's financial statements, along with the CRF.
 Together, this is known as our audit of government's Summary Financial Statements.

-The OAG communicates directly with each entity's auditor to advise him/her of our expectations, the information required and deadlines.
+The OAG contacts each entity's auditor to communicate expectations, the information required and deadlines.
 In addition to obtaining information about audit planning and completion, and the audited financial statements, we also review the management letters that the private-sector auditors issue to each entity to assess if there are any systemic weaknesses or breakdowns in controls that government should address.